 When assets have been mixed or commingled, it needs to be determined whether property is marital or separate.
 Even if one spouse may have acquired assets before marriage, if the asset appreciated in value in during the marriage, it may be considered as marital property and be subject to division.

-High-asset divorces sometimes involve hidden assets and require investigation.
+High-asset divorces involve complex issues and may require investigation and locating hidden assets.
 Our attorneys dig deep to obtain a true picture of the situation and call upon skilled financial analysts and valuation specialists when needed, including:

 Don’t delay.
-For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, contact us online or call 630-305-0222 today.
+For a free initial consultation with an experienced and compassionate DuPage County divorce lawyer, call 630-305-0222 today.

 During trial four experts all testified against our client the Judge found it was in the best interest of the child that our client be awarded custody.
 We have successfully represented clients in numerous child custody cases.